Youth Network Campaigns and Projects

 Speak Up!
 Support Newcomer Youth Voices in Canada:

-Speak Up! is a youth-led small grants fund pilot project.
-From March 2011 to December 2011, the CCR provided funding (a total of $16500) and support to groups of newcomer youth across Canada to develop creative public education and advocacy resources.
+Speak Up! is a youth-led small grants fund project.
+Through this project, the CCR provides funding and support to groups of newcomer youth across Canada to develop creative public education and advocacy resources.
 We hope that you will use these resources in your communities to promote the well-being of newcomer youth, or be inspired to start similar projects in your cities!

 Debunking Myths about Newcomer Youth: